jennybuni/retrobun/content/posts/starting-your-collection/index.md

 Label quality – Originals have crisp printing and a glossy finish.
 Repros often look blurry or too shiny.

-Cartridge color – GBA Pokémon carts were transparent with glittery plastic (like Emerald’s green).
+Cartridge color – GBA Pokémon carts were transparent (like Emerald’s green).
 If it looks off, it probably is.

 Back screws – Authentic carts use a special “tri-wing” screw, not a regular Phillips head.